APPLICATIONS AND REGISTRATIONS FOR 2012 OPEN 3 OCTOBER 2011 AND CLOSE END OF JANUARY 2012

 THE B COM OPTION AT WITS

-Topics offered: Management Information Systems, Taxation, Financial Accounting II and Management Principles.
-The achievement of these topics will result in the award of a “stand alone” Certificate of Competence in Intermediate Corporate Governance and Administration.
-The Certificate is positioned at NQF Level 5
+The achievement of these courses will result in the award of a stand alone Advanced Certificate in Corporate Governance and Administration.
+The Certificate is positioned at NQF Level 6.

 WHO SHOULD REGISTER FOR THE CERTIFICATE PROGRAMME?

-This course articulates with the Wits Introductory and Advanced courses in Corporate Governance and Administration (status of Associate CIBM) and will then lead the learner into the final phase of the International CSSA qualifying scheme, and the status of Grad ICSA
+The certificate will articulate with Wits Introductory and Intermediate Certificates in Corporate Governance and Administration (Affiliate and Licentiate status of the CIBM) and will equip the learner to study for the final four professional examinations under the International ICSA qualifying scheme, and the status of Graduate ICSA.

-Two of the four topics (Management Information Systems and Management Principles) will be taught over a 14 week period (one semester).
-Taxation and Financial Accounting II will be taught over 28 weeks (two semesters).
-It will be possible for the student to complete the course in the minimum time period of a year, provided 3 topics are studied in each semester.
-The duration of each lecture will be 2 hours, which results in a total of 28 contact hours for each of the semester topics, and 56 hours for each of Financial Accounting 11 and Taxation - total contact hours will amount to 168 hours.
-An additional 168 independent/self-study (10-12 hours a week) will be expected of students.
+Three of the four courses (Corporate Law, Management Accounting and Strategic and Operations Management) will be taught over a 14 week period (one semester).
+Financial Accounting 111 will be taught over 28 weeks (two semesters).
+It will be possible for the student to earn the certificate in the minimum time period of a year, provided two or three topics are studied in each semester.
+The duration of each lecture will be 2 hours, which results in a total of 28 contact hours for each of the three semester courses and 56 contact hours for the Financial Accounting 111 course.
+Total contact hours will amount to 140 hours.
+An additional 300 independent (self-study) hours will be expected of students.

 TEACHING OF THE PROGRAMME